Privacy Policy

 We obtain meaningful consent before or at the time of collecting personal information.
 Consent is recorded in the system with full audit trail including date, method, and type.

-• Express consent is obtained for sensitive information such as SIN and financial data
+• Express consent is obtained for sensitive information such as SSN, SIN, EIN, BN, and financial data

 • Implied consent may apply when a client engages the accounting firm for tax preparation services